 4) Sportsmanship: MATAGORDA MAYHEM SERIES participants are expected to follow the highest standards of sportsmanship, courtesy and ethics.
 Unsportsmanlike and unethical conduct will result in disqualification (at the tournament committee’s discretion).
 Please refer to the Texas Boating Safety Rules.

 7) Checkpoints: This is a trailed event, teams may launch from any marina or boat ramp of their choice.
-Official launch times will be announced on Facebook and on the website www.hsjaa.com the night before event (safe light anglers).
-Once a team has checked in, that team will not be allowed to return to fish during the day’s competition and that team’s day of fishing shall cease.
+The launch time will be 30 minutes before sunrise (safelight).
+You can confirm this by searching the internet for the tournament days sunrise time.
+Official launch times will be announced on Facebook the night before event.
+Once a team has checked in to the weigh station, that team will not be allowed to return to fish during the day’s competition and that team’s day of fishing shall cease.
 Check-in times will be between 2:00 PM and 4:00 PM.
 Contestants who are not at the official checkpoint area at the appointed time will be penalized at the rate of one-half (1/2) pound, per minute, which will be deducted from the team’s total day’s weight.
 Any contestant more than fifteen (15) minutes late will be disqualified from that day’s weight entry.
 Teams who are not able to check in due to equipment failure or other unforeseen circumstances are responsible for contacting the tournament director before the official check-in is over in order to determine an acceptable solution.

-8) Polygraphs: A polygraph may be done at any tournament at the tournament directors discretion.
-1st. place and 1 other teams will be drawn out of top 15 teams in the case that a polygraph is performed.
-By signature on the official tournament entry form, each contestant agrees to submit to a polygraph test and be bound by its interpreted results and conclusions.
-The first-place team in each event shall be subject to a polygraph examination and will not receive any award until the test has been administered and determined to be non-deceptive.
+8) Polygraphs: A polygraph will be performed for each tournament held by HSJAA.
+The tournament director will have the 1st place winner in each division draw a numbered chip.
+The Captain (guide, parent, family friend, or other type of chaperon over the age of 21 controlling the boat) of the team or individual that draws the highest number must submit to a polygraph test the week following the day the tournament is held.
+By signature on the official tournament entry form, each contestant and Captain, Parent or Guardian agrees to submit to a polygraph test and be bound by its interpreted results and conclusions.
+All awards will be awarded to the team or individual the day of the tournament.
+If the polygraph is found deceptive, it is the responsibility of the Captain, Parent or Guardian to reimburse the tournament series (HSJAA) for all prizes awarded and the cost of the polygraph test.
 Polygraph tests may be issued at the discretion of the tournament director/committee for any reason, and each contestant hereby acknowledges and consents to the examination.
 The results and interpretations of the polygraph are final and each contestant hereby knowingly, intelligently and voluntarily waives any review of said test result, including any judicial process seeking to overturn, amend or otherwise negate the finding of the test administrator.

 9) Insurance and Liability: Each boat entered into any MATAGORDA MAYHEM SERIES shall have insurance coverage on your boat throughout the entirety of the series or for every event fished.
 It is the responsibility of the boat owner to carry liability insurance covering the vessel.
 The MATAGORDA MAYHEM SERIES will not issue liability coverage for its events.
 A current copy of the team’s insurance policy and each member’s signed DECLARATION, WAIVER, RELEASE, AND HOLD HARMLESS AGREEMENT shall be given to REDFISH SERIES before a team may compete in any MATAGORDA MAYHEM SERIES event.
 All tournament participants are required to sign a waiver absolving all tournament officials, officers, participants, sponsors and co-sponsors from any responsibility for damage or personal injury sustained as a result of the contestant’s participation in the tournament or its related activities, and the contestant’s signature on this form shall constitute an alternate release in the instance the member fails to sign the official DECLARATION, WAIVER, RELEASE, AND HOLD HARMLESS AGREEMENT.